Are Christians commanded to tithe or is this requirement legalism?

 Some pastors need to take a rational look at the situation in the United States and the world.
 Many people are on government assistance because they for one reason or another do not make sufficient money to live on.
 Nevertheless, many pastors are asking them to tithe on this charity from others.
 That being the case, you are really asking them to steal from the taxpayers that aid them.
 Please understand, if they really could afford to tithe to your church they should have their public assistance reduced by a tenth because taxpayers certainly are not giving assistance to them so they can support your church!
 If someone cannot afford to tithe to your church but they still do it because of your coercion and they or their children go without basic necessities because of your legalistic requirement then you are stealing from widows, orphans, and the poor.
 All of these things God hates!
 He said that those who will not take care of their own families are worse than infidels, this also applies to the Church family

 These same pastors are often the same ones that then preach that the wife should stay at home and not work.
-How is that possible for a man with no advanced skills or college degrees with a wife and two kids?
+How is that possible for a man with no advanced skills or college degrees that has a wife and two kids?
 Some pastors really need to get a reality check!
 They also need to be satisfied with their widow's mite from the poor.

 Why is tithing taught today?